mcruzdev/blog/docs/posts/creating-quarkus-extension.md

 - The `deployment` module contains `@BuildSteps`, `*BuildItem`s and `*Processor`s components that are used at build time.

-- The `runtime` module contains runtime code that are used by `deployment` module.
+- The `runtime` module contains runtime code that are used by `deployment` modul at build time.

 **It might seem odd: why is runtime code executed and utilized by build-time code?**